raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 end
 ```

-Press `SPACE`{:class="block3events"} to try out your new randomised direction pen code.
+Press the **space** key to try out your new randomised direction pen code.

 Play around with the timings to find the right values for you.